 1 – If lightning happens to strike the power line near your home, there is a good chance that the resulting power surge will take out both the surge protector and everything connected to it.

-Some models include a visual indicator that lets you know when your surge protector is no longer providing adequate protection so that you can replace it before another power surge damages your equipment.
+Some models include a visual indicator that lets you know when the surge protector is no longer providing adequate protection so you can replace it before another power surge damages your equipment.

-Some of the higher end models allow you to replace the protective components after they go bad instead of the entire unit, but I don’t really recommend these for the average user.
+Some of the higher end models allow you to replace the protective components after they go bad instead of the entire unit, but I don’t really recommend those for the average user.

 Now that the preliminaries are out of the way, here’s what you need to look for when choosing the best surge protector for your needs: